utkarshcmu/grafana.org/content/blog/2018-02-16-timeshift-ep34.md

 +++

 ### Welcome to TimeShift
 The big news this week is that we've sold out of General Admission tickets for GrafanaCon EU!
-We would like to thank the Grafana community for all your support and enthusiasm around GrafanaCon and are looking forward to delivering a highly valuable, interseting and most of all, fun conference.
+We would like to thank the Grafana community for all your support and enthusiasm around GrafanaCon and are looking forward to delivering a highly valuable, interesting and most of all, fun conference.
 There are a small amount of <a href="https://ti.to/grafanacon/grafanacon-eu" target="_blank">Angel Tickets</a> available - don't miss your last chance to join us in Amsterdam!

 <hr />